cquesadad/custom-price-user-role/README.md

 ```
 [WooCommerce_Store_URL]/wp-json/wc/v3/products/[product_ID]
 ```
-- Make sure you include the appropriate authentication parameters in the request, such as OAuth credentials or API keys.
+- Make sure you include the appropriate authentication parameters in the request, such as credentials or API keys.

 ####  c.
-Formato de datos:
+Data format:
-The request must contain data in JSON format that includes the new custom pricing values for each user role.
+The request must contain data in JSON format that includes the new custom pricing values for each user role .

 Each custom price field must have a unique name that reflects the user role it is associated with.
+You should check the new user ```id``` and ```key``` in order to read and write the data correctly.
 For example:

 ```
 {